AI Tooling

 await player.replaceDocument(newDoc);

-Supports autoplay, loop, and no-controls attributes.
+Supports autoplay, loop, no-controls, defer, and auto-pause attributes.
 See the API Overview for the full attribute reference.

 Test Harness